How To Straighten Fishing Line: All Line Types

 As a fishing guide, I only use premium fishing lines because they tend to work better and last longer, with fewer issues.

-If you are not sure what lines to use for the type of method or the type of fish you fish for you can check out these articles:
+If you are not sure what lines to use for the type of method or the type of fish you fish for, check out these articles:

-These are the two proven methods to straighten fishing line and it works on mono, fluor and Copolymer lines.
+These are my two proven methods I use to straighten out fishing line, and they work on monofilament, fluorocarbon, and Copolymer lines.

 Tight Lines,